Page content relevant to:

 • Priority area applicants/proposals must comply with all guidelines of the REP program

-What the REP Funds:
+What is the REP Funds:

 • The REP is focused on facilitating projects that have a strong potential to stand out as excellent, both within their disciplines and beyond, adding to UConn’s reputation for innovative research, scholarship, and creative activities.